Frances Emma Zigler, Newton Falls, Ohio

-She was born on September 1, 1923, in Warren, Ohio, Louis Barzak and Ethel (Scott) Barzak.
+She was born on September 1, 1923, in Warren, Ohio, Louis Barzak & Ethel (Scott) Barzak.

 Frances married Harvey Zigler in January 1947 and they enjoyed 34 years of marriage together before he passed away on December 26, 1981.